cab-1729/SchoolStuff/README.md

-public to view but for personal usage only
+public to view but for personal use only

 Programs that automate the following parts of online learning provided by my school: